How Do Late Payments Affect My Credit Score?

-Late payments can stay on your credit report for seven years.
+Late payments can stay on your credit report for up to seven years.
 Luckily, the impact these payments have on your credit score can decrease as time goes on.
-Late payments will fall off your credit report seven years after the date they occurred on.
+Missed payments will start falling off your credit report seven years after the date they occurred.

-How much can a late payment affect my credit score?
+How does a late payment affect your credit over time?

 Less than 30 days late

-If you’re wondering if a one-day late payment will affect your credit score, you’ll be pleased to learn that your credit won’t take a hit.
-As long as you make your payment within 30 days after it was due, you may not see a negative impact on your score.
-Your lender may charge a late payment fee, but you may be able to avoid this if you have a track record of on-time payments.
+Payments that are less than 30 days late typically won’t impact your credit score.
+As long as you make your payment within those first 30 days after it was due, lenders won't report it to credit bureaus.
+Your lender might charge a late payment fee, but you may be able to negotiate a fee removal if you have a track record of on-time payments.

 30 days late

 If your payment is 30 days late, the lender will likely report it to the credit bureaus.
 This means you may notice your credit score go down.
-Luckily, one 30-day late payment shouldn’t cause much lasting damage.
-But being 30 days late consistently will have a more significant impact on your credit.
+While a single late payment won't have much of an impact on your credit score, repeated late payments will.

 60 days late

-A 60-day late payment will take a greater toll on your credit score than a 30-day late payment but won’t drag down your score as much as multiple payments that are 60 days late.
+A 60-day late payment will take a greater toll on your credit score than a 30-day late payment.
+As with multiple 30-day late payments, the more 60-day late payments you have, the lower your credit score will drop.

 90 days late